 I thrive being on the road and project sites with my team.
-We have been very busy for over a year managing large scale utility renewable projects.
+We have been very busy for over a year managing large-scale utility renewable projects.
 Every day is unique and different in this role.
-My general tasks include managing the responsibilities of the entire project, such as construction duties, manpower, safety, budgets, schedules, and maintaining client relationships.
+My general tasks include managing the responsibilities of the entire project, such as construction duties, labor resources, safety, budgets, schedules, and maintaining client relationships.
 I try to be proactive by understanding potential challenges and creating plans to mitigate those challenges and issues.

-I try to exhibit strong perseverance both professionally and personally.
-I never use phrases like, ‘we can’t do it’ because we CAN do it!
+- Perseverance: I try to exhibit strong perseverance professionally and personally.
+I never use phrases like, “We can’t do it” because we can do it!
 I don’t give up in any area of my life and if I illustrate this on the jobsite, my team feeds off my perseverance.
-If I maintain a positive attitude, they will too, and we WILL achieve our goals!
+If I maintain a positive attitude, they will too, and we will achieve our goals!

-I believe leadership encompasses more than just leading a project.
+- Leadership: leadership encompasses more than just leading a project.
 I am not only responsible for the workload and construction duties, but I’m also responsible for the safety and lives of my team.
 It is my job to make sure everyone returns home safely.
 Another aspect of leadership is truly getting to know my team and learning how to lead them properly.
-I focus on getting to know my team members and treat them fairly – people want to work with me and that is something I’m very proud of.
+I focus on getting to know my team members and treating them fairly — people want to work with me and that is something I’m proud of.

 - Ability to perform under extreme pressure and stress: This speaks for itself.
 Being on a jobsite with sometimes hundreds of crew members can be overwhelming.
 I have learned to turn that stress into a motivator to complete projects successfully, in a timely fashion, and on-budget.